Ohio

 Afternoon:

 Program Registration: 5:00 p.m.
-After you check in and have your room assignment, walk or take your personal vehicle to join us at The Crew’s Nest waterfront restaurant to register with the program staff, get any updated information, and confirm the time and location of the Orientation session.
+After you check in and have your room assignment as well as your welcome packet, join us at The Crew’s Nest to register with the program staff, get any updated information, and confirm the time and location of the Orientation session.
 If you arrive late, please locate your Group Leader and let them know you have arrived.

 Dinner: